yulong-monstar-lab/terraform-template/README.md

 We defined a container repository to maintain the `docker images` generated from the `Git Actions`.

 #### Key Vault Secret
 We need to create a key Vault in the cloud and configure secrets manually.
-Then we import those secrets for webapp and db. <br>
+Then we import those secrets for webapp and db. </br>
 After creating the key Vault, replace the key_vault_id.
-See TODO in `terraform.tfvars` <br>
+See TODO in `terraform.tfvars` </br>
 Use the following command to find key_vault_id.
 ```shell
 az keyvault show --name "mykeyvault"
 ```

 #### Traffic manager
-We defined a `Traffic Manager` to manage traffic.
-It had worked before, but it seems that Azure has changed the Traffic Manager or Web Application, we couldn't access webapp through Traffic manager currently.
+We defined a `Traffic Manager` to manage traffic.</br>
+Note: Only sku:S1 and above are supported Traffic Manager